blurrycontour/zuul-gerrit/doc/source/reference/monitoring.rst

 Configuration
 ~~~~~~~~~~~~~

-Prometheus support uses the ``prometheus_client`` python module.
-Note that support is optional and Zuul will start without
-the prometheus python module present.

 To enable the service, set the ``prometheus_port`` in a service section of
 ``zuul.conf``.
 For example setting :attr:`scheduler.prometheus_port` to 9091
 starts a HTTP server to expose metrics to a prometheus services at: